xylophanes/wittyPiMod/README.md

    cp int.sh /etc/init.d/wittypi (note rename!!)
    systemctl enable wittypi

-Wittypi board should be up and functioning on reboot
+Wittypi board should be connected and functioning when system is rebooted.